 The splendid Palazzo Ferrini-Cini, designed by Onorio Longhi at the beginning of the 17th century, also overlooks the square.
 The elegant loggia bears the name of the Ferrini family, the first owners of the building, while on the portal is the inscription IOSEPH CINI, the Count Giuseppe Cini, who owned the building in the 19th century.

-Today, Piazza di Pietra is an outdoor “living room”, a lively meeting place, made even more impressive by the lights, sounds and images show that illuminates the colonnade of the Temple of Hadrian when it gets dark.
+Today, Piazza di Pietra is an outdoor lounge, a lively meeting place, made even more suggestive by Luci su Adriano, the play of lights, sounds, and images that illuminates the colonnade of the Temple of Hadrian at nightfall for twelve minutes of intense emotions.